chickenandpork/demo-renovate-update-toolchains/README.md

     # that's not effective yet -- see the `yq_var()` workaround in toolchains/yq/yq_toolchain.bzl
     return [toolchain_info]

-# yq_toolchain() rule uses the implemantation to instantiate YqToolchainInfo provider filled in with
+# yq_toolchain() rule uses the implementation to instantiate YqToolchainInfo provider filled in with
 # the given tool (an os/arch-specific "yq" binary)
 yq_toolchain = rule(
     implementation = _yq_toolchain_impl,